Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Summary and Conclusions

-We also compared stellar mass estimates for a sub-sample of 149 galaxies analysed through Schwarzschild orbit superposition methods \citep{Jin_2020}, finding an excellent agreement.
+We also compared stellar mass estimates for a sub-sample of 149 \fr{ETGs} galaxies analysed through Schwarzschild orbit superposition methods \citep{Jin_2020}, finding an excellent agreement.
 We therefore propose a new decomposition scheme that combines the visible components of our model (i.e., bulge, inner disc and outer disc) into more general, and dynamically motivated, "hot" and "cold" components.
 This decomposition correlates with purely orbit-based estimates, possibly helping in extending studies of the "hot" vs "cold" mass budget to larger samples.

-We performed a preliminary analysis of the distribution of the structural components for different morphological types.
-We showed that the exponential discs can not be treated independently of their dynamical state.
-In some cases, the exponential discs can work as a correction to non-spherical bulges or non-circularity in the isophotal shape of ellipticals.
-The study of such an occurrence and of the possible many real natures of the inner discs is deferred to an ongoing investigation.
-As expected, our "hot" and "cold" mass definition correlates with the morphological type, with ellipticals and spirals shifted to the high and low end of the "hot" fraction distribution.
+We performed a preliminary analysis of the distribution of the structural components for different morphological types. \fr{We showed that the physical interpretation of the two exponential disc components of the model depends on their kinematical parameters $k_1$ and $k_2$.
+In cases where $k_1$ is small, the inner disc typically models a non-spherical central structure dominated by dispersion.
+Similarly, when $k_2$ is small, the outer disc (potentially in conjunction with the inner disc) models non-circular isophotes in ellipticals.
+The detailed analysis of the possible many real natures of the two discs is deferred to an ongoing investigation.
+As expected, our definition of "hot" and "cold" mass correlates with the morphological type, with ellipticals and spirals positioned at the high and low ends, respectively, of the "hot" fraction distribution.}

-Our work aimed at demonstrating the ability of the proposed methodology in coping with large samples and at validating our results.
-The preliminary analysis presented in sec.~\ref{sec:Preliminary analysis on the proposed decomposition} paves the road to further developments which we will addressed in future works.
-In particular, we will aim at clarifying the role of the two discs in connection to their dynamical state quantifying the mass budget of each galactic component depending also on its star-formation rate and environment possibly helping in understanding the main mechanisms involved in shaping local galaxies.
+Our work aimed to demonstrate the proposed methodology's ability to cope with large samples and to validate our results. \fr{The preliminary analysis presented in Sec.~\ref{sec:Preliminary analysis on the proposed decomposition} paves the road to further developments which we will address in future works.
+In particular, we will exploit our parametrization $k_1$ and $k_2$ to clarify the role that the two discs have in determining the dynamic state of the internal components of galaxies.
+We will quantify the mass budget of each component also in dependence on the star-formation rate of the galaxy.
+This will help to understand the relative role of mergers vs. coherent accretion in shaping local galaxies (Rigamonti et al., to be submitted).} \fr{We also plan to characterize the possible rotational support of photometric bulges, hence breaking the degeneracy between classical bulges and pseudobulges.
+We also aim at applying \textsc{bang} to mock simulation-based catalogues \citep[e.g., iMaNGA,][]{Nanni_2022}{}{} in order to select the parameter space region that could identify and characterise thick discs and, possibly, bars.}